Pillán Airport

 Pillán Airport Aeropuerto de Pillán, (ICAO: SCPN) is an airport at the southern end of an isthmus valley connecting the heads of the Reñihué and Comau Fjords in the Los Lagos Region of Chile.
 The valley separates the Huequi Peninsula from mainland Chile.
 Pillán is 45 km northeast of the town of Chaitén.

-The airport abuts the shore of Reñihué Fjord, and south approach and departures are over the water.
-The valley is narrow with nearby mountainous terrain in all quadrants.
+The airport is adjacent to the shore of Reñihue Fjord, with southbound approach and departure routes taking place over the water.
+The valley is narrow, surrounded by mountainous terrain in all directions.

 The Chaiten VOR-DME (Ident: TEN) is 21.0 nmi southwest of the airport.